Medicaid Perinatal Risk Tool (MPRT)

 The Medicaid Perinatal Risk Tool is a web application that houses a suite of infant mortality and maternal health tools:

-Infant Mortality and Preterm Birth Risk Calculator (IM/PTB-RC)
+Preterm Birth Risk Calculator (Risk Calculator)

-EHR-connected Pregnancy Risk Assessment Form (PRAF-EHR)
+EHR-connected Perinatal Risk Assessment Form (PRAF-EHR)

 Coming Soon: Severe Maternal Morbidity Risk Calculator (SMM-RC)